Before Sunrise: Critical reception

 The film was entered into the 45th Berlin International Film Festival where Linklater won the Silver Bear for Best Director.
 MTV Movie & TV Award nominated Hawke and Delpy for the Best Kiss award.

-The review aggregation website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 46 reviews, with an average rating of 8.4/10.
-The site's critics consensus reads, "Thought-provoking and beautifully filmed, Before Sunrise is an intelligent, unabashedly romantic look at modern love, led by marvelously natural performances from Ethan Hawke and Julie Delpy."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on 18 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+Rotten Tomatoes reported that 100% of critics have given the film a positive review, based on 50 reviews, with an average rating of 8.4/10.
+The site's critics consensus reads "Thought-provoking and beautifully filmed, Before Sunrise is an intelligent, unabashedly romantic look at modern love, led by marvelously natural performances from Ethan Hawke and Julie Delpy."
+On Metacritic, the film has a weighted average score of 78 out of 100 based on 18 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Film critic Roger Ebert gave Before Sunrise three out of four and described Delpy as "ravishingly beautiful and, more important, warm and matter-of-fact, speaking English so well the screenplay has to explain it (she spent some time in the States)".
-In her review for The New York Times, Janet Maslin wrote, "Before Sunrise is as uneven as any marathon conversation might be, combining colorful, disarming insights with periodic lulls.
+In her review for The New York Times, Janet Maslin wrote "Before Sunrise is as uneven as any marathon conversation might be, combining colorful, disarming insights with periodic lulls.
 The film maker clearly wants things this way, with both these young characters trying on ideas and attitudes as if they were new clothes".
-Hal Hinson, in his review for The Washington Post wrote, "Before Sunrise is not a big movie, or one with big ideas, but it is a cut above the banal twentysomething love stories you usually see at the movies.
+Hal Hinson, in his review for The Washington Post wrote "Before Sunrise is not a big movie, or one with big ideas, but it is a cut above the banal twentysomething love stories you usually see at the movies.
 This one, at least, treats young people as real people".